hai-vr/documentation/docs/products/h-view/index.md

 ---
 # H-View

-:::danger
+:::warning
-At this time, the application is not currently available as a downloadable executable, and is more directed towards other developers who might want to give it a try.
+The application more directed towards other developers who might want to modify it or learn how some parts work.

-You will need to build the application yourself.
 :::

 This application has two parts: